Solar Landscape Lighting (Pros and Cons)

 First, let’s take a look at some of the pros of choosing solar-powered landscape lighting for your patios, walkways, driveway, flowerbeds or garden.

-- You do not need a nearby source of electricity and do not have to run electricity to the area for your lights.
+- You don’t need a nearby source (or any source) of electricity for your lights.

 - Because you do not need electricity, you can place your landscape lights almost anywhere that receives adequate sunlight throughout the day.